 Ans.
 Yes, each of these destinations offers a range of accommodation options, from budget guesthouses to mid-range hotels.
 In more remote areas, homestays and eco-lodges provide a more authentic and immersive experience.

-Q5.
-How can one ensure a responsible travel experience to these destinations?Ans.
-To travel responsibly, consider supporting local businesses, minimizing your environmental impact, and respecting local cultures and traditions.
+Ans.
+To travel responsibly, consider supporting local businesses, minimising your environmental impact, and respecting local cultures and traditions.
 Engage in sustainable practices, such as reducing waste and conserving resources, to help preserve the beauty of these lesser-known destinations.